Guidance for congregations with employees

 If there is any work that a self-employed worker can complete remotely then that would be a matter of arrangement between the worker and the Kirk Session or Congregational Board as the employer.
 It is unlikely however that such an arrangement would be sustainable in the medium to long term, particularly given the overriding obligation to ensure that congregational funds are applied only and always in the best interests of the congregation.

 The Job Retention Scheme does not cover the self-employed and the Government has announced a package of support to people in this category.
 This support is similar to that made available for employees under the Scheme.
-You should direct any self-employed workers in your congregation o the Government guidance on this support, which can be found at gov.uk/guidance/claim-a-grant-through-the-coronavirus-covid-19-self-employment-income-support-scheme
+You should direct any self-employed workers in your congregation to the Government guidance on this support.

 This is a constantly evolving situation, with Government and public bodies regularly changing their advice and implementing new rules.
 This guidance will be updated in line with developments.
 The following sources of information, most of which are being updated daily, are also likely to be helpful resources: